tgra/Linked-Art-Exhibition-Browser/README.md

 ## Technical implementation
-The tool uses the React framework Next.js, to generate tabular HTML files from Linked Art JSON-LD, and consequent creation of a static HTML web site.
+The tool uses the React framework, Next.js, to build a web-based user interface to a Linked Art JSON-LD dataset.

-## Links
+### Links
 - Next.js - https://nextjs.org/  'The React Framework for the Web'
 - React - https://reactjs.org/ - 'A JavaScript library for building user interfaces'

 ### System Requirements